 - A round table discussion with coalfield residents (KFTC, SAMS, RRENEW) and speakers

 - A screening of the 1976 Academy-award winning documentary on the United Mine Workers strike in Harlan

 - A show of live music and dancing at the Campbell Branch Community Center and the Summit City Lounge in Whitesburg

 Applications are required and can be found here.

 Travel to and from Harlan KY takes approximately 10 hours.
 Vans will be provided by Drew University and driven by trip leaders and students who are over the age of 21.
 A student fee of $250 is required. if this is a concern, please contact us as soon as possible at firstname.lastname@example.org.

 American Elections: The Challenge of Dark Money and Voting Machines

-The Network for Responsible Public Policy will host a lecture and Q&A on American Elections: The Challenge of Dark Money and Voting Machines on October 20, 2016 from 7:30-9:3o in LC 28.
+The Network for Responsible Public Policy hosted a lecture and Q&A on the topic of American Elections: The Challenge of Dark Money and Voting Machines.

-The integrity of our American electoral process is being challenged from both outside and inside the voting machine.
+The speakers discussed distinct challenges to the fairness and security of American elections and how the integrity of our American electoral process is being challenged from both outside and inside the voting machine.
 When large sums of dark money are funneled into state or local elections by special interests having an immediate economic stake in the outcome, the impact on state legislation and regulations can be even more influential than at the federal level.
-At the same time, because the majority of voting machines in use today are perilously outdated, their potential security and reliability flaws create significant risk of machine failures or loss of data.
-The speakers will discuss these two distinct challenges and recommend reforms to improve the fairness and security of our elections.
-Seating is limited so register today!
+The speakers also discussed how the majority of voting machines in use today are perilously outdated, and their potential security and reliability flaws create significant risk of machine failures or loss of data.

 Co-Sponsored by the Center for Civic Engagement and the Department of Political Science and International Relations.